murabus/murabus/content/research/worksinprogress.md

 Consequences of Subnational Unit Proliferation.

-Political Economy of Demographic Aging with Margarita Estevez-Abe.
+Political Economy of Demographic Aging with Margarita Estévez-Abe.

 Local Media Access and Voter Confidence with Sakshi Bhalla.